Frequently Asked Questions

 What should I do if I suspect child abuse has occurred?

-You can also report to your local ISKCON Child Protection Volunteers who are there to help you figure out what to do.
-The Child Protection Office is another option – 352-575-0780, call or text.
+You can also report a concern to your local Child Protection Volunteers who are there to help you figure out what to do.
+The Child Protection Office is another option: 352-575-0780, call or text.

-If the person who experienced child abuse is currently an adult, supporting them and letting them know that they can report to civil authorities and/or within ISKCON can help them take the next step in healing.
+If the person who experienced child abuse is currently an adult, supporting them and letting them know that they can report to civil authorities and/or within their organization can help them take that step toward justice, healing, accountability.

 What if I’m not sure that child abuse has occurred?

 That’s ok.
-You are not meant to be a detective, judge, or jury.
-Your job is to report to someone who is trained and positioned to handle these kinds of concerns.
-Just report what you know to the designated authorities, whether within ISKCON or to secular authorities.
+You are not meant to be a detective, judge or jury.
+Your job as a responsible adult is to report to someone who is trained and positioned to handle these kinds of concerns.
+Just report what you know to the designated authorities.
+Local Child Protection Volunteers and the CPO can help you take this step.

 Is it ever too late to report child abuse?

 No. Reporting abuse can help in a number of ways.
-It can be empowering for the victim.
+Reporting can be empowering for the victim.
 It can help protect others.
 It can lead to accountability for the perpetrator.
 Civil authorities may or may not be able to do something.
-Next steps for them will be determined by things like jurisdiction and statute of limitations.
-You can always make a report within ISKCON.
-There is no statute of limitations.
+Next steps for them will be determined by considerations like jurisdiction and statute of limitations.
+You can always make a report within your community.
+There is no statute of limitations with the CPO.

 Won’t everyone find out if I report suspected abuse or neglect?